phonegap-build/docs-en/3.0.0/configuring/preferences.md

   <tr>
     <td><code>android-minSdkVersion</code><br/>(android only)</td>
     <td>
        Minimum Android SDK version.
-Corresponds to the `usesSdk` attributes in the `AndroidManifest.xml` file - more details are in [the Android documentation](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html).
+Corresponds to the <code>usesSdk</code> attributes in the <code>AndroidManifest.xml</code> file - more details are in [the Android documentation](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html).
 Defaults to 7 (Android 2.1).
       <br/><br/>
       Example: